GenRocket Generates Data with Full Referential Integrity

 Defining the Same Data Model in GenRocket

-- GenRocket generates test data sequentially based on relationships -- if GenRocket allowed you to give a table multiple parents, you would end up generating a large amount of unnecessary data.
-You can an see example of this in the video above.
+- GenRocket generates test data sequentially based on relationships -- if GenRocket allowed you to give a table multiple parents, you would generate a large amount of unnecessary data.
+You can see an example of this in the video above.

 - Instead, GenRocket uses the concept of sibling relationships.
 A sibling table is a parent relationship that is used to describe the child table.
 For example, the table role is used to describe the user table so it could be marked as a sibling.